Rumble Fish: Theatrical

-Coppola utilized many new filmmaking techniques never before used in the production of a commercial motion picture, and the film was well received on the independent circuit.
+Coppola used many new filmmaking techniques never before used in the production of a commercial motion picture, and the film was well received on the independent circuit.
 At the San Sebastián International Film Festival, it won the International Critics' Big Award.
 At its world premiere at the New York Film Festival however, there were several walkouts and at the end of the screening, boos and catcalls.
 Former head of production at Paramount Pictures Michael Daly remembers legendary producer Robert Evans' reaction to Coppola's film, "Evans went to see Rumble Fish, and he remembers being shaken by how far Coppola had strayed from Hollywood.
 Evans says, 'I was scared.
 I couldn't understand any of it.'"

 Home media

-The film was first released on VHS in 1984 and on DVD on September 9, 1998 with no extra material.
-A special edition was released on September 13, 2005 with an audio commentary by Coppola, six deleted scenes, a making-of featurette, a look at how Copeland's score was created and the "Don't Box Me In" music video.
+The film was first released on VHS in 1984 and on DVD on September 9, 1998, with no extra material.
+A special edition was released on September 13, 2005, with an audio commentary by Coppola, six deleted scenes, a making-of featurette, a look at how Copeland's score was created and the "Don't Box Me In" music video.
 In August 2012, The Masters of Cinema Series released a special Blu-ray edition of the film (and accompanying Steelbook edition) in the UK.
 In April 2017, the Criterion Collection released the film on Blu-ray and DVD.
-Chuck Bowen, in a review of the blu-ray edition, referred to Rumble Fish as one "of Francis Ford Coppola’s most underrated and deeply felt films."
-He suggests that with the blu-ray edition, it "receives a gorgeously ephemeral restoration that should hopefully jump-start its reevaluation as an essential American work."
+Chuck Bowen, in a review of the Blu-ray edition, referred to Rumble Fish as one "of Francis Ford Coppola's most underrated and deeply felt films."
+He suggests that with the Blu-ray edition, it "receives a gorgeously ephemeral restoration that should hopefully jump-start its reevaluation as an essential American work."